bnclabs/gson/README.rst

   the API, and subsequently handle all such panics as a single valued error.
 * maximum integer space shall be int64, uint64 is not supported.
-* the Config object may not be thread safe.
+* `Config` object and its APIs are neither re-entrant not thread safe.

 for api documentation and bench marking try,